slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - I opened two gifts this morning.
 They were my eyes.
 -->

+> *"The higher we are placed, the more humbly we should walk."
+-- Cicero*

 > *"If you concentrate on what you don’t have, you will never, ever have enough."
 -- Oprah Winfrey*